georgepsarakis/pitch/README.md

 Configuration files are composed with the following 1st level keys:

 1. `headers`

     Dictionary of valid HTTP header field names and their corresponding values.
 2. `settings`

     Dictionary of the command line parameters (see the [sample file](https://github.com/georgepsarakis/pitch/blob/master/sample.yml#L6)).
 If the same parameter is passed from the command-line it overrides the settings.
 3. `urls`

     A list of dictionaries where the `url` key is required and optionally the `data` key contains a dictionary with the POST/GET payload.
 Parameters values should not be URL-encoded.

-    `--url` and `--url-file` parameters are added to those in the configuration file and not overridden.
+    `--url` and `--url-file` parameter contents are added to those in the configuration file and not overridden.

 ## Future To-Dos

 * Configuration file support.
 * POST payload in requests.
 * Redis support - specify keys instead of URLs.

   Redis can also contain the POST payload, instead of using files.
 * Session support